openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 When the Relying Party's `client_id` is expressed as a `did` URI as defined in [@!DID-Core], a public key used to sign the request MUST be obtained from the `verificationMethod` property of a DID Document.
 Since DID Document may include multiple public keys, a particular public key used to sign the request in question MUST be identified by the `kid` in the header.
 To obtain the DID Document, Self-Issued OP MUST use DID Resolution defined by the DID method must be used by the RP.

-RP metadata other than the public key MUST be obtained from the `registration` parameter as defined in {#rp-registration-parameter}.
+RP metadata other than the public key MUST be obtained from the `registration` parameter as defined in (#rp-registration-parameter).

 The following is a non-normative example of a `client_id` resolvable using Decentralized Identifier Resolution: